worthpointlabs/terratest/README.md

     AWS instance and then uses `remote-exec` to provision it.
 1. [Basic Kubernetes Example](/examples/kubernetes-basic-example): A minimal Kubernetes resource that deploys an addressable nginx instance.
+1. [Kubernetes RBAC Example](/examples/kubernetes-rbac-example): A Kubernetes resource config that creates a Namespace with a ServiceAccount that has admin permissions within the Namespace, but not outside.

 Next, head over to the [test folder](/test) to see how you can use Terratest to test each of these examples: